open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 * Alternative methods for Prometheus metric collection through OTel-native options such as the K8s cluster receiver and Kubelet stats receiver.

-We will also do a technical dive into the OTel Operator's Target Allocator (TA) and learn:
+We'll also do a technical dive into the OTel Operator's Target Allocator (TA) and learn:
 * How it can be used for Prometheus service discovery.
 * How it ensures even distribution of Prometheus targets.

-## Prometheus and OpenTelemetry
+## OTel vs Prometheus

+Since OTel is primarily focused on the instrumentation part of observability, it doesn't provide a backend for storing telemetry; you have to forward the data to a backend vendor for storage, alerting, and querying.

-Prometheus encompasses many things, including [a time-series data store, monitoring and alerting tool](https://prometheus.io/), and data format, known as [Prometheus text-based exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats).
+Prometheus, on the other hand, provides a time-series data store you can use for your metrics, in addition to instrumentation clients.
+You can view graphs and charts, set up alerts, and query your data via their web user interface.
+It also encompasses a data format, known as [Prometheus text-based exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats).

 Prometheus _data_ is stored as a dimensional time-series, meaning that the data